The lengths for which bicrucial square-free permutations exist: Constructions for large

 We now turn our attention to the case where $S_2$ intersects the last 11 entries and apply a very similar argument.
-Since $m \equiv 3 \mod 4$ and $\pi$ is a square-free permutation of length $m$ which begins down-down, $\pi$ must end down-down.
-In particular, the last 18 entries in our construction are entirely determined and form the square-free pattern
+Since $m \equiv 3 \bmod 4$ and $\pi$ is a square-free permutation of length $m$ which begins down-down, $\pi$ must end down-down.
+In particular, the pattern of the last 18 entries in our construction is entirely determined and $\sigma$ ends in the square-free pattern